 Jones’ team of insurance experts audit insurance documents in under 24 business hours to specific requirements tailored to individual organizations.
 Further, Jones boasts 99.9% accuracy in COI audits powered by risk specialists and OCR technology.
 Jones does not sacrifice on speed or accuracy, differentiating it from myCOI as the faster COI tracking solution.

 Both myCOI and Jones review with a high level of accuracy, with dedicated teams of insurance experts on staff, but their audit times are a differentiator.
-Jones has a turnaround time of under 24 business hours, while myCOI can take up to two weeks to review a COI.
+Jones has a turnaround time of under 24 business hours, while myCOI can take up to two weeks to review a COI for tracking.

 Seamlessly integrating with a variety of software including project management, accounting, and property management solutions is a key element of efficient COI tracking.
 An important factor to keep in mind when adding any new tools to a tech stack is ensuring they integrate well with all of your existing software.